Logawa: History

 As part of the service improvement, the old train set was replaced with the latest generation of economy train set with stainless steel body produced by PT INKA on 18 September 2024 at Purwokerto Station, while the opposite direction on 19 September 2024.
 The striking difference in the economy and business train set is the seating capacity, originally from 106 seats and 64 long seat type seats to 72 captain seat type seats that can be reclined or rotated in the direction of the train's speed.
 One of the features of the latest generation economy train set is the information screen available in each train that can display information about the nearest station, speed, and room temperature.
 The information screen helps create a better travel experience and provides important information for customers during the trip.
 For the needs of charging customer devices, there is also a USB charger port feature on each seat next to the power outlets available on the train walls, so that passengers can continue to use their devices no worrying about running out of power according to modern needs.

 On 31 January 2025, there was a change in the facilities on the Logawa train on the new generation economy train set made by PT INKA, which was exchanged with used premium economy trains from the Bogowonto train set and Fajar and Senja Utama Solo train set.
-The reason was because the new generation economy train set made by INKA experienced problems when entering the Garahan railway tunnel due to the high dimensions of the new generation economy train so that it could graze the top of the tunnel this mean the new generation economy train can't extended to Banyuwangi.
+The reason was because the new generation economy train set made by INKA experienced problems when entering the Garahan railway tunnel due to the high dimensions of the new generation economy train so that it could graze the top of the railway tunnel this mean the new generation economy train can't extended to Banyuwangi.